 Nina researches German Expressionist sculpture 1910-1935.
-She's also an expert on 19th-century visual narrative, particularly history and genre paintings, and on rural artists' colonies.
+She is also an expert on 19th-century visual narrative, particularly history and genre paintings, and rural artists' colonies.

 Nina warmly welcomes research students in the areas of 19th century art, narrative, sculpture, modern German art, and Indian cinema.

 Lübbren, N., 2023.
 Narrative Painting in Nineteenth-Century Europe (Manchester: Manchester University Press).